lmsac/DeepGP/User_guide.md

 We have uploaded this trained model to [Google Drive](https://drive.google.com/drive/folders/1J4CKnsrikETNgcLj9xL5eRjWqC0oQx8Q) and the model will also be made publicly accessible [DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).
 These models are labeled as “human”, “mouse”, and “human&mouse”.
 The “human” model was trained using human datasets, “mouse” was trained with mouse datasets, and “human&mouse” was trained using a combination of both human and mouse datasets.

 It takes about 1 second to predict 40 spectra on a single RTX 3090 GPU.
-The median cosine similarity between the predicted spectra and experimental spectra is 0.97.
 ### Glycopeptide iRT: pre-processing, calibration, training, and prediction
-(1)	Pre-processing
-Pre-processing code is the same for the MS/MS prediction.
+(1)	Pre-processing: Pre-processing code is the same for the MS/MS prediction.

 For the RT calibration process, which should be carried out on multiple datasets, we provide three mouse datasets as examples.
-The large demo data corresponding to these examples has been uploaded to [Google Drive](https://drive.google.com/drive/folders/1ysrME3schgZHtxB4JL114MrvyNnXx6_k) and will also be made publicly accessible on the GitHub 'Releases' page.[DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).
+The large demo data corresponding to these examples has been uploaded to [Google Drive](https://drive.google.com/drive/folders/1ysrME3schgZHtxB4JL114MrvyNnXx6_k) and will also be made publicly accessible on the [DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).
 You can use these datasets as a reference for your own iRT process.
 ```
 python 1_dataset_format.py --datafold D:/DeepGP_code/data/mouse/PXD005411/ --dfname pGlycoDB-GP-FDR-Pro_PXD005411.txt --mgfdatafold MSConvert_mgf_PXD005411 --output_name PXD005411_MouseBrain_rt_1st.csv  --dup Drop_duplicated  --mgfsourceorign MsConvert
 ```